 The French Toast should be served immediately.
 If it sets too long, it will get cold and soggy.
 Serve it with fresh berries, coconut whipped cream, and maple syrup.

 That’s it!
 Your step-by-step guide to making the perfect vegan French toast.

 If you can’t find chickpea flour at your grocery store, you can pick some up online today!

-In a blender combing chickpea flour, soy milk, vanilla, and cinnamon until the chickpea flour has dissolved completely.
-Pour into a shallow dish and place sliced bread in batter so that one side of the bread is completely submerged.
+In a blender combining chickpea flour, soy milk, vanilla, and cinnamon until the chickpea flour has dissolved completely.
+Pour into a shallow dish and place sliced bread in the batter so that one side of the bread is completely submerged.
 Allow the batter to soak into the bread, 15-20 seconds, flip and soak for another 15 seconds.

 Once griddle is preheated - it should sizzle with a drop of water - place soaked bread, 2-3 pieces at a time, onto griddle.
 Cook about 3-4 minutes per side, until golden brown and speckled.
 Remove from heat and set aside.